Trusted

 What are wrapped tokens?

 A wrapped token is the tokenized version of a cryptocurrency, which may or may not be on the same blockchain.
 Mostly, wrapped tokens are hosted on a different blockchain than the one it is built on as a quick fix for the interoperability issue.

 These tokens are pegged to the value of the crypto asset they represent.
 Although initially, these were limited to just the Ethereum blockchain, its scope has widened considerably since.

 While these tokens are quite similar to stablecoins in the sense that the value of the asset is pegged to another, stablecoins derive value from fiat currencies.
 That is not the case with wrapped tokens.
 In most contexts, wrapped tokens derive value from cryptocurrencies.

-How does wrapped bitcoin work?
+How does Wrapped Bitcoin work?

 As discussed above, an equal amount of the underlying asset backs wrapped tokens.
 Coming to WBTC, it is an ERC-20 token that holds the same value as a bitcoin.
 Although both run on different blockchains, as the price of BTC changes, so does the price of WBTC.
-In short, it holds a one-to-one peg to the value of BTC and facilitates BTC transactions on the Ethereum blockchain, saving time and cost.

 You want to convert ten BTC into ten WBTC.
 For this, you need to first transfer your 10 BTC to the custodian.
 This transaction to the reserve will be recorded on-chain.
 Now, the custodian will mint 10 WBTC tokens and send the tokens to you.
 It is that simple.

-Bitcoin vs. wrapped bitcoin: why use WBTC?
+Bitcoin vs. Wrapped Bitcoin: why use WBTC?

-WBTC makes it possible for crypto participants to expand the utility of BTC to the Ethereum network.
-New-age crypto segments like DeFi and NFT are mostly built around the Ethereum network.
+Bitcoin is wrapped simply to facilitate BTC interoperability on Ethereum.
+WBTC makes it possible for crypto participants to expand the utility of BTC.
+Crypto sectors like DeFi and NFTs are mostly built around the Ethereum network.

-If you are someone with a huge bitcoin reserve, you will have to go through the hassle of converting your BTC to ETH or an ERC-20 token for a huge transaction fee to participate in DeFi activities.
-The transaction delay on Bitcoin blockchain is also an annoyance.
-The volatility of the market makes the case worse.
-The slippage can also be shocking at times.
-To avoid all those troubles, you can simply convert your BTC to WBTC.
+If you are someone with a huge Bitcoin reserve, you will have to go through the hassle of converting your BTC to another coin or a token for a huge transaction fee to participate in DeFi activities.
+The transaction delay on Bitcoi’sn blockchain is also an annoyance.

 Benefits of WBTC